Philosophy and its history

 Access: There are no prerequisites for these short courses.
 The course material is university level.

-Validation: Each of the five courses is assessed by a 5 page written assignment.
-The diploma is worth 15 ECTS.
+Validation: Each of the five courses is assessed by a written assignment.

 This course will provide an overview of the history of philosophy in the Latin West during the Millennium that stretches from the 6th century to the 15th century and offers an opportunity to look at the key “lovers of Wisdom” of this period, Bonaventure, Aquinas, Aristotel, and amongst others John Duns Scotus.
 The focus on philosophical influences continues right up to the social political philosophy influencing the 21st Century.